Disclosing the catalog pulsars dominating the Galactic positron flux: Positrons from catalog Galactic pulsars

 where $D(E)$ is the diffusion coefficient taken as a double broke power-law in energy \cite{Di_Mauro_2023}.
 The $e^{\pm}$ energy losses include ICS off the ISRF and the synchrotron emission on the Galactic magnetic field.
 The flux of $e^\pm$ at the Earth for a source of age $T$ and distance $d=|{\bf r_{\odot} - r_s}|$ is given by:

 The propagation parameters are fixed to the ones derived in \cite{Di_Mauro_2023} from a fit to the latest data measured by the AMS-02 experiment, particularly the absolute fluxes of protons, He, C, O, N, B/C, Be/C, and Li/C after 7 years of data collection, from 2011 to 2018 \cite{AMS:2021nhj}, complemented with proton and helium data from Voyager \cite{stonevoyager2013}.
 Specifically, we consider their benchmark model {\tt Conv $dv_c/dz$}, with the value of $L$ fixed at $4$ kpc (see Table 2 of \cite{Di_Mauro_2023} for the values of the parameters of this model).
-We note that, however, the parameter $L$ is not relevant in this study since we implement solutions without boundaries both in the radial and the vertical directions.
+We note that, however, the parameter $L$ is not relevant in this study since we implement solutions without boundaries both in the radial and the vertical directions reported in Eq. \ref{eq:numberdensity}.
 The infinite halo approximation has been widely used to compute the flux from single sources located in the Galactic plane in~\cite{Fornieri_2020,Recchia_2019,Manconi:2020ipm}.
+We verified that our conclusions remain unchanged when adopting a more refined approach, incorporating the halo size $L = 4$~kpc using the image charge method described in \cite{1979ApJ...228..297C}, which modifies the infinite halo solution reported in our Eq.~\ref{eq:numberdensity} (see Eq.
+2 of their paper).
+By evaluating 100 realizations of one of our setups, later referred to as the \textbf{$\bf \tau_0$ distribution} model (see Sec. \ref{sec:simulations}), we found that the mean deviation between the total $e^+$ flux from pulsars obtained with the boundary condition and the infinite halo approximation is less than 1\% at $E = 10$ GeV and decreases further at higher energies.

 Energy losses are computed on the interstellar photon populations at different wavelengths following the default \textsc{Galprop} model, which is consistent with more recent estimates in the few kpc around the Earth \cite{Vernetto:2016alq}, taking into account Klein-Nishina corrections for ICS, and setting the Galactic magnetic field with an intensity of $B=3$ $\mu$G.